stefaneidelloth/treezjs/doc/atoms/model/executable/executable.md

 The output path is not automatically wrapped in quotation marks because some programs do not support quotation marks around the output path.
 Therefore, if you use an output path that contains spaces, you might need to manually wrap it in quotation marks.

-Leave this output field empty if your executable does not require an input file or folder.
+Leave this input field empty if your executable does not require an output file or directory.

 It is possible to **dynamically modify the output path** using an ![](../../../../icons/outputModification.png) [OutputModification](./outputModification.md) atom.
 This makes sense if you run the ![](../../../../icons/run.png) Executable atom  many times, for example in a ![](../../../../icons/sweep.png) [Sweep](../../study/sweep/sweep.md) study, and you want to have a **different output path for each run**.